ambitiondev/vue-cookiebot-plugin/README.md

     ...
   })
 ```

-3. The variable `$cookiebot` has been added to the Vue instance.
+3.1 Vue 2 - The variable `$cookiebot` has been added to the Vue instance.
 You can trigger the consent banner where you'd like by executing:
 ```
   <script>
     export default {